 The most common classification system for congenital uterine anomalies is that used by the American Society for Reproductive Medicine.

 The uterus is not present, vagina only rudimentary or may be absent.
 The condition is also called Mayer-Rokitansky-Kuster-Hauser syndrome.
 The patient with MRKH syndrome will have primary amenorrhea.

-The uterus appears normal from the outside but has a very small (1cm or less) indentation protruding from the top of the uterine cavity.
+A variation of the uterus, the arcuate uterus appears normal from the outside but has a very small (1cm or less) indentation, concave dimple, protruding from the top of the uterine cavity into the endometrial cavity.
 This is generally unproblematic.
 It is simply considered a different, but perfectly normal, type of uterus.

-The bicornuate and septate abnormalities are the most common, while didelphys and unicornate tend to be much rarer.
+The bicornuate and septate abnormalities are the most common, while didelphys and unicornuate tend to be much rarer.

 Symptoms of Uterine Malformations

 Uterine malformations usually present with no symptoms at all.
 Some women with malformed uteruses don’t have difficulty getting pregnant and do not usually discover their unusually shaped uterus until they have a prenatal ultrasound.
 Others may be diagnosed during an infertility evaluation.